 Man shot by killer robot

 As much as we in the civilized world like to think we have advanced since the Dark Ages, we are still callous and insensitive to our fellow man.
-Here is a sad tale of a man who has to resort to robots in order to end his life.
+Consider the sad tale of an Australia man who had to resort to constructing a robot in order to end his life (1).
 It is ironic that robots are now more humane than human beings toward those who cannot abide living any longer.

-That robots can be more sensitive and kind to us than other humans is perhaps why sex with robots will be more desirable than sex with humans.
+That robots can be more sensitive and kind to the human species than our own kind is perhaps why sex with robots will be more desirable than sex with humans.

 Can Skynet be far behind?